 Philippines - Data Protection Overview

-The NPC has also issued the following circulars and advisories ('NPC Issuances'), which expand on the procedures for handling personal data:
+The NPC is an independent body tasked to administer and implement the provisions of the Act and to ensure compliance of the country with international standards set for data protection.
+In the exercise of its functions, the NPC has issued the following circulars and advisories ('NPC Issuances'), which expand on the procedures for handling personal data:

 - NPC Circular 16-01 Security of Personal Data in Government Agencies (10 October 2016) ('Circular 16-01');